nostra13/Android-Universal-Image-Loader/README.md

-# Universal Image Loader for Android
+п»ї# Universal Image Loader for Android

 This project aims to provide a reusable instrument for asynchronous image loading, caching and displaying.
 It is originally based on [Fedor Vlasov's project](https://github.com/thest1/LazyList) and has been vastly refactored and improved since then.